'Armed and dangerous': Manhunt underway for college senior linked to 2 deaths

-DERBY, Conn. — Police from several states, and the FBI in Pennsylvania, are searching for Peter Manfredonia, 23, who is wanted in connection with two deaths in Connecticut.
+Police from several states, and the FBI in Pennsylvania, continue to search for Peter Manfredonia, 23, who is wanted in connection with two homicides in Connecticut.

-Attorney Michael Dolan in Hamden is representing Manfredonia family and is expected to hold a news conference outside his Dixwell Avemue office at 6:00 p.m.
-Monday.
+Pennsylvania State Police alerted Wednesday afternoon that a new tip reported Manfredonia was spotted in Hagerstown, Maryland.

-Also Monday, Pennsylvania State police released a photo of someone they believe to be Manfredonia walking along railroad tracks in East Stroudsburg, Pennsylvania.
+According to a release, the wanted UConn senior was also possibly seen at a Sheetz in Chambersburg, Pennsylvania.
+Surveillance video captured a man who matched his description.

 Here's a timeline of the events in the case.